jeffponce/jeffponce.github.io/_posts/2020-05-29-etl-process.md

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl.PNG)

-We see that this is a dataset from a car sevice company.
+We see that this is a dataset from a car service company.
 We have three columns, CustomerID, CustomerSince, and Car, that describes the customer and the car serviced while the other three are what each customer spent that year.
 Below we see that we have 1.05M rows which due to excels limitation, second image, we will need to spilt the data and combine them after we load it into Excel.
-Also note that this is a semicolon seperated file which is important when loading into Excel.
+Also note that this is a semicolon separated file which is important when loading into Excel.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl1.PNG)
 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl2.PNG)

 In NotePad++ we use `CRTL-G` to go to row 1M and cut everything to the bottom.
 Save this file as `..copy1` and create a new file with the remaining rows and name it `..copy2`.
-Now we preform a test to see that the begining of `..copy2` is the end of `..copy1`.
-As CustomerID is usually a unique number, will verify this later, we can see that we are good and didnt accedentily delete something.
+Now we preform a test to see that the beginning of `..copy2` is the end of `..copy1`.
+As CustomerID is usually a unique number, will verify this later, we can see that we are good and didn't accidentally delete something.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl3.PNG)
 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl4.PNG)